reach-sh/reach-lang/docs/src/tut/mkt/index.md

 iv. `${sellerInfo.products[decision.choice].name}` is the name of the product that the buyer chose.

-The `commonInteract` output would look like:
+The `commonInteract` output would look like this:

 ```
 Buyer agrees to buy 92 bunches of Carrots